-I believe I have touched upon this subject a few times just as a by-product of the subject that I was actually discussing so I felt the need to make a Lightroom Tutorial on this subject and just throw it out there for you all to learn from and use as a guide if you so feel like it…or are in desperate need for a guide as I have been many many times in the past haha.
+I believe I have touched upon this subject a few times just as a by-product of the subject that I was actually discussing so I felt the need to make a Lightroom Tutorial on this subject and just throw it out there for you all to learn from and use as a guide if you so feel like it…or are in desperate need for guidance as I have been many many times in the past haha.
 But you have to install your lightroom presets then you can now open your Lightroom presets.
 Don’t worry cause this time, you won’t need an image or indoor portrait in Lightroom.
 Just the program.

-Take a look at the top right-hand side for the word ‘Develop’ and click on this, in this section is where you will find the Tone Curve.
+Have a look at the top right-hand side for the word ‘Develop’ and click on this, in this section is where you will find the lightroom Tone Curve.

-If you can’t find the Tone Curve then in the Develop section right click over one of the other options and a menu will pop up.
+If you can’t locate the Tone Curve then in the Develop section right-click over one of the other options and a menu will pop up.

-Make sure the Tone Curve has been checked!
+Make sure the lightroom Tone Curve has been checked!

-Click on the drop-down box just to check it out, just click on the little arrow to the right of it.
+Click on the drop-down box just to check it out, just click on that small arrow to the right of it.

-Then you will see a few little sliders and the main box graph with the line running slanted from right top to left bottom.
+Then you will see a few small sliders and the main box graph with the line running slanted from right top to left bottom.

 Now out of the two sections there, the one with the line running through it and the sliders at the bottom, these can be considered the same thing but applied in a different way.